-Sales Charges You may be required to pay your dealer a sales commission of up to 5% of the amount you invest in Series A shares of a Fund purchased under an initial sales charge option, negotiable between you and your dealer.
+Fees and Expenses Payable Directly by You Sales Charges You may be required to pay your dealer a sales commission of up to 5% of the amount you invest in Series A shares of a Fund purchased under an initial sales charge option, negotiable between you and your dealer.
 Switch Fee You may switch your non-DSC Securities of a Fund for shares of any other class of special shares of the Corporation up to four times per calendar year without charge (other than switching fees your dealer may charge).
 For your fifth and each subsequent switch in a calendar year, the particular Fund will charge you a switch fee of \$25.

-Redemption Fees (1) There are no redemption fees, other than short-term trading fees (applicable) upon redemption of shares of a Fund, other than deferre sales charges on DSC Securities.

-ities, if you rede is up to 5.5% of the original eem them within seven years

-If rec leeming during You Pay

-Year 1 5.5%

-Year 5.5%

-Year 5.0%

-Year 4.5%

-Year 4.0%

-Year 3.0%

-Year 2.0%

-eafter 0%

-Short-Term Trading Fee A short-term trading fee of 2% of the aggregate net asset value of the shares redeemed or switched may be charged if you redeem or switch shares of a Fund within 90 days from the date of purchase.
+Redemption Fees (1) There are no redemption fees, other than short-term trading fees (if applicable) upon redemption of shares of a Fund, other than deferred sales charges on DSC Securities.
+The redemption fee for DSC Securities is up to 5.5% of the original cost of the DSC Securities, if you redeem them within seven years of purchase, as follows: If redeeming during You Pay Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Year 7 Thereafter 5.5% 5.5% 5.0% 4.5% 4.0% 3.0% 2.0% 0% Short-Term Trading Fee A short-term trading fee of 2% of the aggregate net asset value of the shares redeemed or switched may be charged if you redeem or switch shares of a Fund within 90 days from the date of purchase.
 This amount will be payable to the particular Fund, and not to the Manager or any dealer.
 This is in addition to any redemption fees and switch fees that may be applicable.
 NSF Fees The Manager will charge you an NSF fee should any cheques or purchase orders be returned because of insufficient funds in your account.
 The fee will be \$25 for each returned item.

-To minimize deferred sales charges, your shares that are subject to the smallest deferred sales charge will be redeemed or switched before other shares of a Fund.
+(1) To minimize deferred sales charges, your shares that are subject to the smallest deferred sales charge will be redeemed or switched before other shares of a Fund.
 See "Redemptions" above.